 The RAA’s organisational structure allows for a flexible and responsive customer service focus and ensures assistance is provided to rural communities and small businesses effectively and efficiently.

-The NSW Rural Assistance Authority Board is accountable to the Minister for Primary Industries and is responsible for: reporting to the Minister on the effectiveness of programs of assistance; the performance of the Authority in the delivery of assistance; and determining the general policies of the Authority.
+The NSW Rural Assistance Authority Board is accountable to the Minister for Agriculture and is responsible for: reporting to the Minister on the effectiveness of programs of assistance; the performance of the Authority in the delivery of assistance; and determining the general policies of the Authority.
 In undertaking these functions, the Board aims to ensure that the activities of the Authority are carried out properly and efficiently.

 The RAA Board charter is in place to guide the activity and focus of the Board and set out how the Board will operate.

-Chief Executive of the RAA, Ms Kate Lorimer-Ward is the NSW Department of Primary Industries (DPI) Deputy Director General, Agriculture and is responsible for leading the organisation.
-Ms Lorimer-Ward provides a link between the Board members who are independent, and the Government.
+Chief Executive of the RAA, Mr Sean O’Connell is responsible for leading the organisation and provides a link between the Board members who are independent, and the Government.

-Mr Tim Gippel, acting Manager, leads policy development and delivery, and with his team provides advice to the RAA’s Director and Board, Ministers and Department on programs, financial assistance and rural adjustment schemes.
+Mr Tim Gippel FGIA, Manager Policy & Governance, leads policy development and delivery, and with his team provides advice to the RAA’s Director and Board, Ministers and Department on programs, financial assistance and rural adjustment schemes.
 Tim also manages the Board secretariat, oversees the Farm Debt Mediation Unit and the RAA Audit and Risk Committee.